binkley/kotlin-rational/README.md

 - `NEGATIVE_INFINITY`, `isNegativeInfinity()`
 - `ZERO`, `ONE`

+### Factory constructor

+Rather than provide a public constructor, always use `Rational.new` factory method.
+This maintains invariants such as "lowest terms" (numerator and denominator are coprime), sign handling, and reuse of special constant objects.

 ### Special case handling _vs_ sealed class

 This code uses special case handling for `NaN`, `POSITIVE_INFINITY`, and